 Whether you need to be separated from your spouse for a certain amount of time before you qualify for divorce, and the length of time you need to be separated depends on the law of the state where you live.
 In Illinois, you can now get divorced based upon irreconcilable differences at any time if you and your spouse agree.
-If you and your spouse do not agree, then you must live separate and apart from your spouse for a period of six months, then you can get divorced.
+If you and your spouse do not agree, then you must live separate and apart from your spouse for months.
+After that you can get divorced.

 If I Get Sole Custody of My Kids, Can I Do What I Want Without Having to Ask My Spouse?

 Maybe … and maybe not.
-If you have sole legal custody of your kids that means you have the right to make major decisions for them.
-But, whether or not your spouse will have a say in any area of decision-making will depend on how your Divorce Judgment and Parenting Agreement are written, and the laws in your state.
+First of all, not all states still use the word “custody.”
+Some states, like Illinois use the term “parental responsibilities” rather than custody.
+One of the parental responsibilities is to make major decisions for your kids.
+Similarly, if you have sole legal custody of your kids that means you have the right to make major decisions for them.
+Even if you have the right to make major decisions for your kids whether you have to ask your spouse for his/her input will depend on how your Divorce Judgment and Parenting Agreement are written, and the laws in your state.

 If My Spouse Doesn’t Pay Child Support, Do I Still Have to Let Him/her See the Kids?

 Absolutely, yes.
 Every parent has a right to have parenting time (i.e. to spend time with his/her children), even if s/he is not paying child support as ordered by the court.
 That doesn’t mean that parents aren’t obligated to support their children.
 They are.
 If you don’t pay court-ordered child support, you can be found in contempt of court.
-But, visitation, also known as parenting time, is not tied to whether or not a parent is actually paying the child support s/he is supposed to pay.
+But, visitation, (a/k/a parenting time), is not tied to whether or not a parent actually pays the child support s/he is supposed to pay.

 I’m Already Paying Child Support.
 Why Do I Have to Pay for Other Expenses for the Kids Too?